What do I need to know about the Wayfair case and economic nexus?

 How does the Wayfair ruling affect home rule jurisdictions?

-Do states have to pass new remote seller legislation to enforce South Dakota style economic nexus thresholds?
+Do states have to pass new remote seller legislation to enforce South Dakota-style economic nexus thresholds?

-Many State tax departments have been able to reinterpret their existing laws to fit the limitations of the Wayfair ruling without having to go to the legislative body for new laws on the matter.
+Many state tax departments have been able to reinterpret their existing laws to fit the limitations of the Wayfair ruling without having to go to the legislative body for new laws on the matter.

 Once you exceed the threshold, when are you required to register and start collecting?

 Each state will have different requirements that will determine when you are required to collect and remit sales tax.
 In some states it is on the next transaction and others there is a transitional period between meeting the threshold and collection of tax.
+To find this information, check out the “When You Need to Register Once You Exceed the Threshold” column of our Economic Nexus State Guide to find each state’s information about when you need to start collecting.

 If a company meets the sales tax nexus, is the company subject to the state income or franchise tax?